The wet bulb temperature corresponds to the value of the temperature in contact with water in its liquid state.

 Subsequent spraying with water will allow the plants’ temperature to be maintained above 0°C.

-Thus the wet bulb temperature, in combination with the humidity, plays an important role in forecasting weather conditions and allows us to work out when to initiate protective measures against freezing (spraying, heating, air circulation).
+In this way, the wet temperature, in conjunction with the humidity, plays an important role in forecasting weather conditions and helps to determine when frost protection should be triggered (spraying, heating, air circulation).